pdsam/feup-lpoo/docs/README.md

 	1. Abstract Class enabling to switch the view to be implemented both in lanterna and swing.
 	2. Implement the time based element in the game.
-	3. Implment the row checker.
+	3. Implement the row checker.
 	4.

 ## Design